 Many trends are shaping the commercial cleaning industry.
 According to K. Payne Contracting, as the demand for cleaning has increased, many companies have branched out and started to offer specialty services.
 Specialty services like upholstery cleaning, post-construction cleaning, and even property preservation allow companies to expand their offerings and make it easier for clients to access a variety of services.

 With more consumers relying on internet searches and online reviews when finding local service providers, cleaning businesses need to embrace this online culture, too.
-Websites, digital marketing, and the use of social media are increasingly important and can help commercial cleaners to secure additional clients.
+Websites, digital marketing, and social media are increasingly important and can help commercial cleaners secure additional clients.

 On a broad level, commercial cleaning businesses market to owners or managers of commercial spaces.
-Individual cleaning businesses may develop specialties, like focusing on hospital cleaning or transportation cleaning, that may refine that target market.
+Individual cleaning businesses may develop specialties, like focusing on hospital cleaning or transportation cleaning, to refine that target market.